 If an RSS feed "pitches" content, an aggregator (or feed reader) "catches" it.
-An aggregator is a user-created program that automatically searches the Internet for certain RSS feeds and collects (aggregates) them in one place.
+An aggregator, also known as an RSS Reader, is a user-created program that automatically searches the Internet for certain RSS feeds and collects (aggregates) them in one place.
 You no longer need to visit Web sites you like to see if anything has been added; any update to the site attracts the attention of the aggregator and is automatically brought to your desktop.

-In addition to RSS feed subscriptions, you can also put keywords (or tags) into an aggregator creating a customized search engine that is constantly scanning the Internet for terms of interest and delivering the results to your desktop.
-Among the best-known RSS aggregators are Bloglines, FeedDemon, Google Reader and Technorati.
-LexMonitor is a recently launched aggregator of law blogs and journals.
+In addition to RSS feed subscriptions, you can also put keywords (or tags) into an aggregator-creating a customized search engine that is constantly scanning the Internet for terms of interest and delivering the results to your desktop.
+Among the best-known RSS aggregators are NewsGator, Bloglines, FeedDemon, Google Reader and Technorati.
+Quite specific to the legal profession, LexMonitor is a recently launched aggregator of law blogs and journals.
+Lastly, Mac users have built in RSS readers in the Safari and Apple Mail applications.